Do you want to explore Tenerife by bus?

 Buses in Tenerife are also used heavily by residents and can get very busy.
 To avoid disappointment, catch your bus at its starting point if possible (usually the bus station) and arrive a good 15 minutes before its scheduled departure time.

-Tenerife by bus: Final thoughts
+Tenerife by Bus: Final Thoughts

 Whilst hiring a car gives you greater freedom, getting around by bus in Tenerife is an easy and very affordable way of seeing the island.
 This is also a cheap way of getting around if, like me, you are travelling alone in Tenerife.

 Exploring Tenerife without a car frees you from the stress of driving and parking.
 In not adding to the traffic congestion on the island, in your own small way you are doing your bit towards preventing climate change.